harshnambiar/freecaptcha_test/README.md

 The Captcha is always a 9 letter code formed by entering the White, Navy Blue and Red Text (in order).
 Ignore the text of every other color.
 ![freecaptcha_text](https://i.postimg.cc/3RXMTg2Q/image.png)
 For example, in this case, the correct value of the Captcha is joKYnpAbw

+# What's New in This Update?
+Added font randomization to make automated clearance harder.